cccvl/RealText/README.md

 # RealText: Realistic Text Image Generation based on Glyph and Scene Aware Inpainting (ACM MM2025)
+The official implementation of "RealText: Realistic Text Image Generation based on Glyph and Scene Aware Inpainting", which has been accepted by ACM MM2025.

 ## Installation
 ```bash
 git clone https://github.com/cccvl/RealText